urbit/azimuth-js/README.md

 themselves.
 Mostly these are re-exported via the user-facing API, defined in `ecliptic.js` and friends.

-The one notable exception is in the `ships` module, where the behaviour of a function can often depend on the type of the argument passed to it.
-If one passes them a cached `ship` object (retrieved via `getShip`), then these functions will compute their values locally; if one supplies them with a ship token (i.e., an integer), they will instead hit the network.
+The one notable exception is in the `azimuth` module, where the behaviour of a function can often depend on the type of the argument passed to it.
+If one passes them a cached `point` object (retrieved via `getPoint`), then these functions will compute their values locally; if one supplies them with a point number (i.e., an integer), they will instead hit the network.

 ## Testing